-We build on the study design and user interface of HIVE~\cite{kim2021hive}, and design a two-part study to understand how digestible and usable concept-based explanations are to human users and learn their preferences regarding explanation complexity.
-To the best of our knowledge, we are the first to investigate such properties for concept-based explanations for deep neural networks.
+We build on the study design and user interface (UI) of HIVE~\cite{kim2022hive}, and design a two-part study to understand how understandable and useful concept-based explanations are to human users with potentially limited knowledge about machine learning .
+To the best of our knowledge, we are the first to investigate such properties of concept-based explanations for computer vision models.\footnote{We note that there are works examining complexity of explanations for other types of models, for example, Lage et al.~\cite{lage2019human} investigate complexity of explanations over decision sets, Bolubasi et al.~\cite{bolubasi2021BERT} investigate this for concept-based explanations for language models.}

-\smallsec{Part 1: Recognize concepts and predict the model output} Similar to works like Poursabzi-Sangdeh et. al.~\cite{poursabzi2021manipulating}, we measure how well humans can digest explanations by asking them to simulate the model's behaviour, given access to the explanation.
-We present participants with an image and a set of concepts and ask them to identify whether each concept is present or absent in the image, showing them explanations whose scores are calculated in real-time based on the concepts selected.
-Finally, we ask participants to select which class they think the model predicts for the given image.
-See Fig.~\ref{fig:ui}(\emph{left}) for the study UI.
-To ensure that the task is doable and is only affected by explanation complexity (number of concepts used) and not the complexity of the model and its original prediction task (e.g., 365 scenes classification), we generate explanations for only 4 classes and ask participants to identify which of the 4 classes corresponds to the model output.
-Further, we only show images where the model output match the explanation output (i.e., the class with the highest explanation score calculated based on ground-truth concept labels), since our goal is to understand how humans reason with concept-based explanations with varying complexities.
+\smallsec{Part 1: Recognize concepts and predict the model output} First, we present participants with an image and a set of concepts and ask them to identify whether each concept is present or absent in the image.
+We also show explanations for 4 classes whose scores are calculated real-time based on the concepts selected.
+As a final question, we ask participants to select the class they think the model predicts for the given image.
+See~\cref{fig:ui} (\emph{left}) for the study UI.

+To ensure that the task is doable and is only affected by explanation complexity (number of concepts used) and not the complexity of the model and its original prediction task (e.g., 365 scenes classification), we generate explanations for only 4 classes and ask participants to identify which of the 4 classes corresponds to the model's prediction.
+We only show images where the model output matches the explanation output (i.e., the model predicts the class with the highest explanation score, calculated with ground-truth concept labels), since our goal is to understand how people reason with concept-based explanations with varying complexity.